How to use mutual TLS

-- Select the app that will make the TLS protected requests.
+- Select the app that should make the TLS protected requests.

 - Click Edit.

-- Click on the TLS Certificate field and paste your TLS client certificate.
+- Click the TLS Certificate field and upload your TLS client certificate.
 This certificate must be in PEM format.
 For more information, see RFC7468.

 - Click Submit.

 Step 3: Configure your client software to use the certificate during the TLS handshake